AmitBerko/calc-it/readme.md

 5. **Removing Buttons:** If you want to remove a button, right-click on it.
 This will remove the selected button from the calculator.

 6. **Saving the Level:** Once you've finished creating the level, click on the "Save Level" button.
 This will generate a unique link that you can share with others.
 When the link is accessed, it will open the specific level you created in the Calculator Editor.

-Certainly!
-Here's an additional section that explains the various buttons available in the Calculator The Game Editor:

-Certainly!
-Here's a subsection that explains the special buttons available in the Calculator The Game Editor:

-Certainly!
-Here's an updated version of the button descriptions section with the explanations of the special buttons included:

 ## Button Descriptions